itsStxn/Copilot-Chat-Adoption-Insights/README.md

 - During test runs, `test_logs.txt` and `test_mail_logs.txt` will be created instead

 ## Timing
-- The script can be run 7 or more days after the las time:
+- The script should be run 7 or more days after the las time:
-  - Snapshots are stored for every Tuesday of the week
 - The Power BI dashboard shows data taken the day before
+- Recommended to let the script run in the background
+  - It can take up to 3 min to gather visuals and compose a single mail
+  - Should be run while working on something else

 ## Visuals
 - The html attributes are indicated in dictionaries the `browser.py` file in `/vars`